dfelinto/blender-manual/modeling/surfaces/editing.rst

 Misc Editing
 ------------

 You have some of the same options as with meshes, or in :guilabel:`Object` mode.
-You can :doc:`separate <modeling/objects/groups_and_parenting#separating_objects>` a given surface (:kbd:`P`), make other selected objects :doc:`children <modeling/objects/groups_and_parenting#parenting_objects>` of one or three control points (:kbd:`ctrl-P` - note however that parenting to three control points has a strange behavior with curves…), or :doc:`add hooks <modifiers/deform/hooks>` to control some points with other objects.
+You can :doc:`separate <modeling/objects/groups_and_parenting#separating_objects>` a given surface (:kbd:`P`), make other selected objects :doc:`children <modeling/objects/groups_and_parenting#parenting_objects>` of one or three control points (:kbd:`ctrl-P` - note however that parenting to three control points has a strange behavior with curves...), or :doc:`add hooks <modifiers/deform/hooks>` to control some points with other objects.

 The :guilabel:`Mirror` tool is also available, behaving exactly as with :doc:`mesh vertices <modeling/meshes/tools#mirror>`.